George Street, Dunedin: Modern George Street

 George Street is an interesting mix of different types of property.
 The southern kilometre is taken up by Dunedin's CBD, with the city's civic centre and library occupying much of the first block (the majority of blocks are 200 metres long).
 In early 2018, Barnes Dance crossings were introduced at either end of this block, at George Street's intersections with The Octagon and Moray Place.

 Beyond this is a major shopping precinct, including Dunedin's largest shopping mall, the Meridian Mall.
 As the street approaches the northern end of its shopping area, many of the shops have a Southeast Asian flavour, in part due to the large proportion of Malaysian and Chinese students at the University of Otago, some 500 metres to the east.

 At the northern end of the main shopping area the skyline is dominated by the spire of Knox Church, designed by R. A. Lawson.
+A block further north is the junction with Albany Street, a major route to the univerity's main campus.
+At the junction sits the National Memorial for Conscientious Objectors, the Archibald Baxter Peace Garden.
+This memorial, unveiled in 2021, is set around a flight of steps which rises to the northwest of the junction, and is topped by a sculpture by Shane Woolridge.

-Beyond this is a mix of older residential houses and hotels.
+Beyond this point, the street is a mix of older residential houses and hotels.
 Many of Dunedin's more attractive inner city properties are at the north end of the street, quite a number of which have been divided up as student flats.
 Close to the street's northern end is the entrance to Woodhaugh Gardens, a major park, which lies to the west of George Street along the south-western bank of the Leith.
-Shortly after crossing the Leith, George Street ends, after passing under the Pine Hill Extension (part of State Highway 1).
+Shortly after crossing the Leith at the historic George St Bridge, George Street ends, after passing under the Pine Hill Extension (part of State Highway 1).
 Beyond this bridge the street becomes Bank Street, a suburban arterial road, turning to the east before reaching a major junction at The Gardens.